foobaragency/knowledge-friday/README.md

 ### What Can Be A Special?

-The format could be a presentation, discussion, live coding, demo, mob programming,... everything you can imagine.
+The format could be a presentation, discussion, live coding, demo, mob programming, group testing,... everything you can imagine.
 It's _your_ special 🙂

 Never spoken before?
 Shy or insecure?
 Consider the Knowledge Friday a safe space among friends to try out yourself, practice, and grow.
 The audience is gentle and happy to help you out.